Marble Mountain in Da Nang Vietnam: Things You Need to Know

 The cavern likewise recounts to the account of Maudgalyayana.
 He's a Buddhist priest attempting to spare his mom, who's enduring in damnation because of her transgressions.
 Toward the finish of the cavern, you can see a scene of Maudgalyayana conversing with his wicked mother.
 In spite of the fact that he was unable to spare his mom, he despite everything decided to rehearse Buddhism.
 From his story, individuals made the full moon of July in the lunar schedule the Ghost Festival, where youngsters respect their folks.

-You can get the opportunity to Marble Mountains effectively by taxi, transport, or "Xe ôm" (motorbike-taxi).
+You can get the opportunity to Marble Mountains effectively on tour, by taxi transport, or "Xe ôm" (motorbike-taxi).
 With Grab (Uber for motorbike) you can arrive effectively (and still won't use up every last cent).
 So consistently make sure to use the application without limit.

 Be that as it may, on the off chance that you need to drive there yourself, here's are the bearings.
 From Da Nang's downtown area, you can cross one of the three principle scaffolds of Da Nang (Han River Bridge, Dragon Bridge, and Tran Thi Ly Bridge).
 Subsequent to intersection the extension (regardless of which one you picked), you'll arrive at Ngo Nguyen Street.
 From that point, keep traveling south (or left, to make things simpler) until you arrive at Le Van Hien Street.
 Tail it for about 2km and turn onto Huyen Tran Cong Chua road.
 After that you've arrived at the Marble Mountains.
 The drive is about 8km, so it shouldn't take a lot of time.